Andrus81/ToDoListCoreAH/README.md

 # ToDoListCore

-Dynamic Tasks Board, Developed in NodeJs with the framework Express, All data  is stored in a NoSql database (MongoDB)_
+_Dynamic Tasks Board, Developed in NodeJs with the framework Express,All data  is stored in a NoSql database (MongoDB)_

 ## Configuration and Deployment 🚀
+_
 1. Clone the project
 2. Download all  dependencies using  the command npm install
 3.	execute the Project using the command node index.js  ori f you downloades nodemon, you can use the npm start command